arwam3/CBIO305-Transcriptomics-analysis-of-Drug-Resistance-Mechanisms-in-Multiple-Myeloma-Using-GEO-data-/README.md

-# 🔬 CBIO305 - Transcriptomics Analysis of Drug Resistance Mechanisms in Multiple Myeloma Using GEO Data
+# :dna: CBIO305 - Transcriptomics Analysis of Drug Resistance Mechanisms in Multiple Myeloma Using GEO Data

 This project accompanies the study: